nefro313/rag_agent_chatbot/Readme.md

 2. **Test the web search functionality**:
    - Ask questions like:
-     - "Who is the current President of the USA?"
+     - “What is the feedback of the new 2025 F1 movie released starring Brad Pitt?”
-     - "What is the feedback of the F1 movie released starring Brad Pitt?"
+     - “Who is the 2025 President of USA?”

 3. **Test the PDF upload functionality**:
    - Upload the `testfile.pdf` from the streamlit sidebar.